patriziotufarolo/BluetoothProximitySensor/Documentation.md

 - GROUND (Ground)

 ### Bluetooth module HC-06
-The HC-06 bluetooth module is an hardware bluetooth module that implements Bluetooth v2.0 specifications plus EDR (with Secure Simple Pairing and Extended Inquiry Response).
+The HC-06 Bluetooth module is an hardware Bluetooth module that implements Bluetooth v2.0 specifications plus EDR (with Secure Simple Pairing and Extended Inquiry Response).
 It comes as a drop-in replacement for wired serial connection: it acts as serial port and its usage is transparent to the user.
 You can program it sending AT commands directly to the serial interface.
 The instruction set is this: